apify/apify-docs/sources/platform/actors/development/programming_interface/basic_commands.md

 When the main Actor process exits (i.e. the Docker container stops running), the Actor run is considered finished, and the process exit code is used to determine whether the Actor has succeeded (exit code `0` leads to status `SUCCEEDED`) or failed (exit code not equal to `0` leads to status `SUCCEEDED`).
 In this case, the platforms set a status message to a default value like `Actor exit with exit code 0`, which is not very descriptive for the users.

-An alternative and preferred way to exit an Actor is using the `exit` function in SDK, as shown below.
+An alternative and preferred way to exit an Actor is using the `exit` function in the SDK, as shown below.
 This has two advantages:

 - You can provide a custom status message for users to tell them what the Actor achieved.
 On error, try to explain to users what happened, and most importantly, how they can fix the error.
 This greatly improves user experience.
 - The system emits the `exit` event, which can be listened to and used by various components of the Actor to perform a cleanup, persist state, etc. Note that the caller of exit can specify how long the system should wait for all `exit` event handlers to complete before closing the process, using the `timeoutSecs` option.
 For details, see [System Events](#system-events).